Censorship by TikTok: Politics

 In response to the 2022 Russian invasion of Ukraine, TikTok banned new Russian posts and livestreams.
 Tracking Exposed, a user data rights group, learned of what was likely a technical glitch that became exploited by pro-Russia posters.
-It stated that although this and other loopholes were patched by TikTok before the end of March, the initial failure to correctly implement the restrictions, in addition to the effects from Kremlin's "fake news" laws, contributed to the formation of a "splInternet ... dominated by pro-war content" in Russia.
+It stated that although this and other loopholes were patched by TikTok before the end of March, the initial failure to correctly implement the restrictions, in addition to the effects from Kremlin's "fake news" laws, contributed to the formation of a "Internet ... dominated by pro-war content" in Russia.

 A 2023 paper by the Internet Governance Project at Georgia Institute of Technology concluded that TikTok is "not exporting censorship, either directly by blocking material, or indirectly via its recommendation algorithm."

+Subsequent reporting highlighted individual cases that were cited in debates about TikTok’s moderation of political speech.
 In March 2023, basketball player Enes Kanter Freedom was banned from TikTok after repeated warnings but subsequently restored when TikTok CEO Shou Zi Chew testified before the U.S. Congress.
-TikTok said it stands by previous strikes against Freedom but a moderation error had pushed his account over the line leading to a ban.
+TikTok said it stood by previous strikes against Freedom but stated that a moderation error had pushed his account over the threshold leading to a ban.
 After regaining his account, Freedom said he would continue criticizing the Chinese government on the platform.
 At the time, TikTok in the United States featured many videos that would have been censored within China, including hashtags such as #Uyghur treatment (278 million views), #TiananmenSquare (18 million views) and #FreeTibet (13 million views).
 In May, the Acton Institute was suspended after it promoted videos about the imprisonment of Jimmy Lai and the Chinese government's crackdown on the pro-democracy camp in Hong Kong.
 The suspension raised "deep concern" by lawmakers on the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party.

 During the Gaza war, TikTok was accused of refusing to run ads by family members of Israelis taken hostage by Hamas.
 TikTok was also accused by Malaysia's minister of communications, Fahmi Fadzil of suppressing pro-Palestinian content.
 The company stated it banned praising Hamas and removed more than 775,000 videos and 14,000 livestreams.